willikoski/Blackjack/ReadMe.md

 **In this project, I wanted to see if it was possible of completing the game using the Class method, of making a fully functional game.**

+---------------**BlackJack**----------------------
+- **Players will try to have a higher card value then the house without busting (over 21).
+In order to win.**

+- **If the player gets a Blackjack he will recieve 2.5x its bet.**

+- **House Rules if the card value is 17 or higher, house will stand.**

 ----------**Functionality of the game**------------

-**Logic **- I wanted to create a blackjack game where users can try counting cards.
+**Logic** - I wanted to create a blackjack game where users can try counting cards.
 Most casinos use more then 4 decks to avoid or minimize card counters so they maintain the house edge.

 **Functionality** - Users will be allowed to choose how many decks they'd like the game to have.